kudobuilder/operators/repository/zookeeper/README.md

 The latest stable version of Zookeeper operator is `0.2.0`

-For the latest master branch you can check  [docs](./docs/latest) docs

 ## Version Chart

 | KUDO Zookeeper Version | Apache Zookeeper Version |